olin/studentgovernment/bylaws.md

 #### Section 4.
 Official Actions.

-Official Actions of the Student Government include issuing Allocation Orders, amending the By-Laws, and reviewing amendments to the Constitution.
+Official Actions of the Student Government include issuing Allocation Orders, amending the Bylaws, and reviewing amendments to the Constitution.
 All Official Actions of the Student Government may be passed with approval of a majority of the voting members present.
 All Official Actions are recorded with a unique identifier.